cysouw/diathesis/text/c08_infinitive.md

 ### [ NA | pN ] *lassen + Infinitiv* Reflexive passive (*Möglichkeitsspassiv*) {#sec:infinitive-lassen-reflexive-anticausative}

-With transitive verbs the light verb *lassen* with reflexive pronoun and infinitive results in a structurally passive diathesis [@next a,b].
-Compared to the intransitive variant (see [@sec:infinitive-lassen-reflexive-intransitive], there is no adverbial evaluation necessary and the agent can be retained as an optional prepositional phrase.
+With transitive verbs the light verb *lassen* with a reflexive pronoun and an infinitive results structurally in a passive diathesis [@next a,b].
+Compared to the previously discussed intransitive variant (see [@sec:infinitive-lassen-reflexive-intransitive], there is no adverbial evaluation necessary and the agent can be retained as an optional prepositional phrase.

 ::: ex
 a.
 Ich schließe den Schrank.